LSSTDESC/CCL/tutorial.md

 # Documentation
-This documentat contains basic information about used structures and functions.
-At the end of document is provided code which implements these basic functions.
-See also test *ccl_sample_run.c*
+This document contains basic information about used structures and functions.
+At the end of document is provided code which implements these basic functions (also in *tests/min_code.c*).
+You can also try **make example**.
 ### Cosmological parameters
 Start by defining cosmological parameters defined in structure **ccl_parameters**.
 This structure (exact definition in *include/ccl_core.h*) contains densities of matter, parameters of dark energy (*w0, wa*), Hubble parameters, primordial poer spectra, radiation parameters, derived parameters (*sigma_8, Omega_1, z_star*) and modified growth rate.